VoidOne-App/VoidOne/README.md

 Download

-Official releases are published through GitHub:
+Official releases are published through GitHub.

-VoidOne Releases
+All Releases

 Latest Release

-The repository's current Windows CI pipeline is configured to produce:
+The current Windows CI pipeline is configured to produce:

 Windows x64 portable ZIP packages